-Select the square, then copy and paste as many times as needed to cover your design, minus 1 square.
+Select the square, then right click and duplicate the square as many times as needed to cover your design, minus 1 square.
 For example, my design will be sliced into 4 parts, but I actually only need 3 squares.
 That will be clearer as we get to that part.

 Step 8-Move to Front